mkawick/Hearthstone/Hearthstone/ReadMe.txt

 Workflow:
 Build, run, test, write more tests, build the main parts over time.
 Putting together the final Game was easy once I had all of the infrastructure in place.
-I commited to git fairly often.
+I commited to my local git fairly often.
 I also believe in taking breaks often so I would code for 30 minutes and then go away for several hours... partially because this is Christmas time.